 If you are taking pramipexole to treat restless legs syndrome, you should know that as your treatment continues, your symptoms may worsen, may begin earlier in the evening or afternoon, or may occur in the early morning.
 Call your doctor if your symptoms worsen or if they begin to occur at different times than in the past.

 Pramipexole controls the symptoms of Parkinson's disease and restless legs syndrome but does not cure these conditions.
 Continue to take pramipexole even if you feel well.
 Do not stop taking pramipexole without talking to your doctor.
 If you are taking pramipexole to treat Parkinson's disease and you suddenly stop taking the medication, you may experience, fever, confusion, muscle stiffness, a lack of interest or concern for usual activities or things you usually care about, anxiety, depression, tiredness, difficulty falling asleep or staying asleep, sweating, or pain.
 If you are taking pramipexole to treat restless legs syndrome and you suddenly stop taking the medication, your symptoms may become worse than they were before you started taking this medication.
-Your doctor will probably decrease your dose gradually over 7 days.
+Your doctor will probably decrease your dose gradually.

 If you stop taking pramipexole for any reason, do not start to take the medication again without talking to your doctor.
 Your doctor will probably want to increase your dose again gradually.